ppetruneac/rc-text-recommender/README.md

  This project idenitfies textual duplicates and recommends similar resources.

- ## Duplicates
+ ### Identifying Duplicates
  Similar resources are identified based on cosine similarity.
+The most similar resource is returned.

- > Assumtion:
+ > Assumption:
  Raw data read from source (i.e. MySQL) has language as attribute / column.
-If note, please use [detect_language.py](https://github.com/ppetruneac/rc-text-recommender/blob/master/src/functions/detect_language.py) in *src/functions* to detect the language, then upload the data back to MySQL.
+If not, please use [detect_language.py](https://github.com/ppetruneac/rc-text-recommender/blob/master/src/functions/detect_language.py) in *src/functions* to detect the language, then upload the data back to MySQL.

+ > Note: [all_duplicates.csv](data/all_duplicates.csv) contains duplicates that were previously generated and manually validated.
+It is recommended for these to be deleted first from the database.

+ **Setup**
+ - install [Python](www.python.org) and ideally use a virtual environment.
+ - `pip install -r requirements.txt` to install Python package requirements.

+ **src/functions**: change the *.sql files to accomodate the current database and tables.
+Do not change the relative file paths.
+ - `create_mysql_db_test_mode.sql`: creates a database for test purpose & creates a database and table for duplicates
+ - `make_dataset_duplicates.sql`: change to read from actual database and table
+ - `load_duplicates_to_MySQL.sql`: change to load into the actual database and table

+ **main_detect_duplicates.py**
+ - main function to run on terminal.
+Change the *bashCommand* to be able to execute.

- ## Recommending similar resources
+ ### Recommending similar resources
  > Nothing on this at the moment.

-  Project Organization
+  ### Project Organization
   ------------

     ├── README.md          <- The top-level README for developers using this project.